 Crelan Group's retail credit portfolio mainly consists of Belgian mortgages, consumer loans, agricultural loans and professional loans, with mortgage loans representing the most important share or 80% of the total portfolio, in terms of exposure.
-The loan book is well collateralized.
+The loan book is well collateralized and has a low risk profile.